Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_DSA_QUESTIONS/DSA_QUESTIONS.md

 If the sum is too small, move the left pointer right to make the sum bigger.

-If the sum is too large, move the right pointer left to make the sum smaller
+If the sum is too large, move the right pointer left to make the sum smaller.
 ```